 Here is how the plot would look like:

-Now, lets fit a K-Means cluster model.
 Pay attention to some of the following in relation to instantiation of K-means:

-- init (default as k-means++): Represents method for initialisation.
+- init (default as k-means++): Represents method for initialization.
 The default value of k-means++ represents the selection of the initial cluster centers (centroids) in a smart manner (place the initial centroids far away from each other ) to speed up the convergence.
 The other values of init can be random, which represents the selection of n_clusters observations at random from data for the initial centroids.

 - n_init (default as 10): Represents the number of time the k-means algorithm will be run independently, with different random centroids in order to choose the final model as the one with the lowest SSE.

 - max_iter (default as 300): Represents the maximum number of iterations for each run.
 The iteration stops after the maximum number of iterations is reached even if the convergence criterion is not satisfied.
 This number must be between 1 and 999.
 In this paper (Scalable K-Means by ranked retrieval), the authors stated that K-means converges after 20-50 iterations in all practical situations, even on high dimensional datasets as they tested.